Section 230

+Section 230 has come under increasing scrutiny since the 2010s, particularly related to hate speech, terrorism, and ideological biases from both left-wing and right-wing politics though for different reasons.
+Proponents of the law assert it is necessary to protect speech covered by the First Amendment, and repealing the law would not automatically confer liability to platforms for user-generated content consisting of hate speech or disinformation.
+Proponents also argue that calls to repeal or reform the law are generally based on a misinterpretation or misunderstanding of the law, as highlighted by the contradictory nature of left and right wing criticisms, and that abolishing Section 230 would greatly restrict freedom of speech and freedom of expression online.

 Application and limits

 Section 230 has two primary parts both listed under §230(c) as the "Good Samaritan" portion of the law.
 Under section 230(c)(1), as identified above, an information service provider shall not be treated as a "publisher or speaker" of information from another provider.
 Section 230(c)(2) provides immunity from civil liabilities for information service providers that remove or restrict content from their services they deem "obscene, lewd, lascivious, filthy, excessively violent, harassing, or otherwise objectionable, whether or not such material is constitutionally protected", as long as they act "in good faith" in this action.

 In analyzing the availability of the immunity offered by Section 230, courts generally apply a three-prong test.
 A defendant must satisfy each of the three prongs to gain the benefit of the immunity: